veedata/memories/docs/pages/features.rst

 Save in other formats
 ---------------------

 Easy conversion of an image into other formats.
-Currently supported input formats can be found `here <https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html>`_.
-Output (save) formats are - jpg, png, pdf, where pdf saves multiple input images in a single pdf file.
+Currently supported input and output formats can be found `here <https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html>`_.
+Additionally saving to pdf can be performed, where pdf saves multiple input images in a single pdf file.

 .. automodule:: memories.save_as
     :members: